Todd-Kridel/TK-Social-Network-API/README.md

 ### Sample Data (Illustration of Schema/Model Content and Query Result Layout)

-The Social Media API application system contains the following structures of user record data and thought record data and reaction record data...similar to what is illustrated at below.
+The Social Media API application system contains and uses structures of user record data and thought record data and reaction record data...similar to what is illustrated at below.

 #### User Data (Summary/All Record View)